henniggroup/MPInterfaces/README.rst

 About:
 ========

-Python package that enables high throughput analysis of interfaces(=surface+ligand+solvent) using VASP_, VASPsol_ and materialsproject_ tools
+Python package that enables high throughput analysis of interfaces(ligands/solvent/hetero-structures) using VASP_, VASPsol_ and materialsproject_ tools

 .. _materialsproject: https://github.com/materialsproject